CognitiveDave/semantic/README.md

 # semantic
 Semantic highlighting demo project.
-The backend is provided by Flask with the frontend provided by Vue.js
+The backend is provided by Python Flask with the frontend provided by Vue.js

 ## Project setup
 ```